gvhconnect/go4wd-init_2/content/about.md

     text: >-
       Operations, Marketing and Development are all core - they must mesh, enable and drive business growth along with improvements in productivity and profitability.
-We work with clients, typically looking for ways to streamline business processes, improve their scalability and reach, as well as identifying strategic changes that can significantly increase the potential performance of the business into the future.
+The most significant changes to business in the past 25 years have to do with the application of technology to create massive scale effects that radically change the cost base of growth.
+We work with clients, clarifying what their business is in test changing markets, typically looking for ways to streamline business processes, improve scalability and reach, as well as create sustainable differentiation that will increase performance of the business into the future.
     image_path: /uploads/business-clockwork-450px.png
   - _bookshop_name: numbers
     sections: